Print Options

 Application to Professional Schools

 Students interested in the University’s professional schools (the University of Chicago Booth School of Business, the Divinity School, the Law School, the Pritzker School of Medicine, the Harris School of Public Policy Studies, or the Crown Family School of Social Work, Policy, and Practice) should contact the admissions office of each school.
 Applicants to the Divinity School, the Harris School, and the Crown Family School may also contact the Office of Graduate Admissions in UChicagoGRAD.
-Students interested in general courses, courses as a student-at-large, returning scholar, the Master of Liberal Arts, the Master of Science in Threat and Response Management, or the Master of Science in Biomedical Informatics program should contact the William B. and Catherine V. Graham School of Continuing Liberal and Professional Studies.
-Students interested in the Master of Arts in Teaching from the Urban Teacher Education Program (UTEP) should contact the UTEP staff.
+Students interested in general courses, such as a student-at-large, returning scholar, or the Master of Liberal Arts program should contact the William B. and Catherine V. Graham School of Continuing Liberal and Professional Studies.

 Being a Student at the University of Chicago